Bachelor of Arts | College of Arts and Science

 What are the features of Miami’s program?

 Miami's philosophy department is diverse, providing students with access to different approaches and interests.
-You will be able to learn from professors using the Anglo-American Analytic, and the Continental European approaches and take courses with issues relating to the sciences, the social sciences, the arts, and social justice.
 Our faculty's specialties are widespread, including history of philosophy, ethics, political philosophy, epistemology, metaphysics, aesthetics, and feminist theory.
+You will be able to take courses that explore issues relating to the sciences, the social sciences, the arts, and social justice.
 An annual colloquium series presents scholars from around the country on topics of current interest and debate, and the department periodically hosts major conferences.

 What are the special admission requirements, if any?